 We have some hens that are 6 years old and still lay eggs on occasion, but have mostly stopped production.
 They’re just enjoying their retirement at this point!

 Hens will stop laying eggs when they are ill.
 If your hen stops laying unexpectedly, watch her carefully for signs of illness.
 If you spot any of these signs of illness, be sure to separate her from the rest of the flock and give her some TLC.
 We like to keep a folding rabbit cage on hand just in case we need to separate chickens for any reason.
 While chickens are in the sick bay they receive easy to eat foods like yogurt and scrambled eggs and we put electrolytes and vitamins in their water.
 We’ve had many hens recover from illness and injury this way.

 Common Signs of Sickness in Hens:

 - Glassy, watery, or droopy eyes

-- coughing, sneezing, wheezing, gasping
+- Coughing, sneezing, wheezing, gasping

-- vent discharge
+- Vent discharge

-When chickens suffer from an infestation of lice or mites they will slow down or stop laying eggs.
+It’s a good idea to do routine flock checks every month to make sure they aren’t riddled with pests.
 Check your hens thoroughly for these pests, they tend to congregate under wings and around the vent.
 Be sure to check the chickens at all times of day, as some pests are only active at night.
 If your chickens are suffering from pests, it’s best to catch the issue as soon as possible!